markdouthwaite/python-package-template/README.md

 <a href="https://github.com/PeakBI/python-package-template/actions"><img alt="Build Status" src="https://github.com/markdouthwaite/python-package-template/workflows/Build/badge.svg"></a>
 </p>

-# python-package-template

 A template for Python packages.
 It does what it says on the tin.
-For Python >=3.5.
+For Python >=3.6.